 Audio & Video artist

 November and December 1978 saw his first sound art recordings in collaboration with John Witham.
-The collaboration was renewed in 1983, in Austin, developing eventually into Jam Cadre, an art music formation consisting of Stikmanz, Witham, Michael Ambrose, Karen Pittman, Kirk McIntosh and Cleveland Maxwell.
-This collective met regularly after hours at Liberty Graphics, the graphic design and production studio operated from 1983 to 1988 by the partners, Ambrose & Lewis.
+The collaboration was renewed in 1983, in Austin, developing eventually into Jam Cadre, an art music collective consisting of Stikmanz, Witham, Michael Ambrose, Karen Pittman, Kirk McIntosh and Cleveland Maxwell.
+The group met regularly after hours at Liberty Graphics, the graphic design and production studio operated from 1983 to 1988 by the partners, Ambrose & Lewis.
 Evolving what Pittman described as an “improvisation/ overdub method” Jam Cadre manifested in three releases: ”Reproduce at Will (1984), Big Bucks to this Address (1986) and Good Tomatoes (1988),” as well as a limited number of memorable live performances.